MicrosoftDocs/PowerShell-Docs/dsc/write-compile-apply-configuration.md

 ---
 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,service,setup
-title:  Desired State Configuration Quick Start
+title:  Write, Compile, and Apply a Configuration
 ---

 > Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0

-# Desired State Configuration Quick Start
+# Write, Compile, and Apply a Configuration

 This exercise walks through creating and applying a Desired State Configuration (DSC) configuration from start to finish.
 In the following example, you will learn how to write and apply a very simple Configuration.
 The Configuration will ensure a "HelloWorld.txt" file exists on your local machine.
 If you delete the file, DSC will recreate it the next time it updates.